-We have two licensed land surveyors on staff and are equipped with state of the art survey-grade GPS and optical surveying equipment to survey your site.
+We have two licensed land surveyors on staff and are equipped with state-of-the-art survey-grade GPS and optical surveying equipment to survey your site.
 As with our other staff, our surveyors have current HAZWOPER certification to work at hazardous waste or Superfund sites.

 Land Planning & Site Evaluations

-EMS has broad experience and skill sets that integrate the land planning and site evaluation functions in a manner that produce cohesive and creative solutions to our clients development plans.
+EMS has broad experience and skill sets that integrate the land planning and site evaluation functions in a manner that produce cohesive and creative solutions to our client's development plans.
 Rather than look at each portion of a project individually, EMS uses a holistic approach that is efficient and results in a better finished product.

 Floodplain Studies and No-Rise Certifications

 EMS staff are experienced with providing services related to flood studies and flood insurance.
-EMS has completed many elevation certificates to assist in determining Flood Insurance requirements for structures built in or near the established flood plain.
+EMS has completed countless elevation certificates to assist in determining Flood Insurance requirements for structures built in or near the established flood plain.
 We are also experienced in performing No-Rise Certifications for design in instances where development impacts the flood zone and/or floodway.